bbelderbos/emojisearcher/README.md

 By default it takes the first match in case there are multiple matching emojis.
 However if you append a dot (.) to a word you get to choose which emoji gets copied.
 You can also use a `.preferences` file to store overriding emojis or ones this tool does not provide.

-I hope you enjoy this tool and don't hesitate to reach out to me by email: bob@pybit.es or just open an issues / open a PR if you see any opportunity for improvements.
+I hope you enjoy this tool and don't hesitate to reach out to me by email: bob@pybit.es or just open an issue / open a PR if you see any opportunity for improvements.

 ### How to install and run it